 Pros and Cons Of Living In Poland

 Poland is in the very center of Europe.
-It borders Germany, the Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, Latvia, and Russia.
+It borders Germany, the Czech Republic, Slovakia, Ukraine, Belarus, Lithuania, and Russia.
 It has access to the Baltic Sea from the north and the Carpathian Mountains from the south.
 Is it a dreamland, or a place to stay away from?
 Let’s explore the pros and cons of living in Poland.

 Pros Of Living In Poland